ppy/osu-wiki/wiki/Contests/Locus/2025/en.md

 Additionally, the player with the highest score on [this osu!(lazer) playlist of all the entries](https://osu.ppy.sh/multiplayer/rooms/1539920) received a "Locus playlist winner" badge.

-Finally, there was a wildcard prize. ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2), the game's creator, picked his favourite entry and that team earned a separate mystery prize, revealed to be the following:
+Finally, there was a wildcard prize. ::{ flag=AU }:: ::peppy::{ user=2 }, the game's creator, picked his favourite entry and that team earned a separate mystery prize, revealed to be the following:

 - The entry also got bundled with new installations of the game.
 - The entry got a favourite from peppy.